Whitaker Center for STEM Education at Florida Gulf Coast University

 Community and K-12 Engagement

-- Summer Research Opportunity (SRO): a two-week summer research experiences for middle school regional science fair participants in a three county area.
-(45-55 middle school students, 4 FGCU faculty supported.)
+- Summer Research Opportunity (SRO): a two-week summer research experiences for middle school regional science fair participants, and interested high school students in a two county area. (~25 middle school students, ~10 high school students, 2-4 FGCU faculty supported.)

 - STEM Institute Summer K-12 teacher workshops in collaboration with the Conservancy of SW Florida.
-Two week-long workshops offered during summers 2013 and 2014.
+Two week-long workshops offered during summers since 2013.
 (Currently served 60 teachers from 5 counties served by FGCU.
 Three FGCU faculty supported per summer.)

 - Girls in Engineering, Math, and Science (GEMS) a hands-on Saturday opportunity encouraging middle school girls in STEM.
 See more here:http://www.fgcu.edu/WhitakerCenter/gems.html